 If copyrighted material is part of the supplementary material, permission to reuse and distribute the content must be obtained from the owner of the copyright.
 Stanford University Libraries requires copies of permission letters (in PDF format) to be uploaded electronically when submitting the files, and assumes no liability for copyright violations.
-A sample permission letter is included in this packet on page 16.
+A sample permission letter is available here.
 System restrictions allow for a maximum of ten individually uploaded permission files.
 If you have more than ten permission files we recommend combining all permission letters into a single PDF file for upload.

 In choosing an annotation or reference system, students should be guided by the practice of their various disciplines, and the recommendations of their departments.
 In addition to the general style guides listed under “Style” above, there are specific style guides for some fields.
 When a reference system has been selected, it should be used consistently throughout the dissertation.
 The placement of footnotes is at the discretion of the student with reading committee approval.

 An important aspect of modern scholarship is the proper attribution of authorship for joint or group research.
 If the manuscript includes joint or group research, the student must clearly identify his/her contribution to the enterprise in an introduction.